Best phone grips for students Android Central 2022

-Now that PopSockets come in a swappable style that allows you to easily swap between styles to match your kid's wardrobe — and can come off for wireless charging, should that be a thing your kid actually uses — the reasons not to use one are becoming few and far between.
-They're affordable, they're recognizable, and with the Pop Culture collection finally updated to swappable PopTops, they're cool, too.
+Now that PopSockets come in swappable varieties that allow you to swap between styles to match your kid's wardrobe (and are removable for wireless charging), the reasons not to use one are becoming few and far between.
+They're affordable, recognizable, and with the Pop Culture collection finally updated (Hello Baby Yoda!) to swappable PopTops, they're cool, too.

-PopSockets are also as much a toy as they are a tool, and I often pop one of my spares up and down when I get bored during staff meetings, and I'm sure there are some easily distracted kids (like me) out there who could use a fidget toy to help them avoid drifting into a daydream during a lecture.
+PopSockets are also as much a toy as they are a tool.
+I often pop one of my spares up and down when I get bored during staff meetings.
+I'm sure there are some easily distracted kids (like me) out there who could use a fidget toy to help them avoid drifting into a daydream during a lecture.

 Kickstands are cool, but you know what's really cool?
 Vertical kickstands

 While the best phone grips for students to use with their Android phones provide a secure hold of the device, there's more to a phone grip than in-hand use.
-While most non-fabric phone grips double as landscape kickstands, like Popsockets and Spigen's Style Ring 2, the number of phone grips that allow you to set your phone upright next to your computer so you can scroll through Twitter or reference notes while rushing through some last-minute homework are few and far between.
+While most non-fabric phone grips double as landscape kickstands, like Popsockets and Spigen's Style Ring 2, the number of phone grips that allow you to set your phone upright next to your computer, so you can scroll through Twitter or reference notes while rushing through some last-minute homework, is few and far between.

 We may earn a commission for purchases using our links.
 Learn more.